While there’s no cure for rheumatoid arthritis (RA), treatment can help:

 Omega-3 fatty acids can help reduce joint swelling and pain, as well as reduce morning stiffness.
 If you take fish oil supplements, it’s recommended that you take between 600–1000 mg daily.

-A 2011 study also found that multiple types of nuts reduce inflammation without causing weight gain.
+also found that multiple types of nuts reduce inflammation without causing weight gain.
 Eating about 1.5 oz. (or a little more than a handful) of nuts a day can fight inflammation.

 Any way you slice it, the pomegranate is high in nutrition, low in calories, and part of a healthy diet.
 But for people with RA, pomegranates may have extra benefits.
 These benefits include reducing inflammation, joint pain, and cartilage removal.